kirananil007/passlocal/README.md

 # PassLocal

-A minimal, Apple-inspired local password manager for macOS.
+A minimal, local password manager for macOS.
 Store your secrets securely with AES-256 encryption.

 ## Features